AleksanderMielczarek/ObjectBoxExample/README.md

 # ObjectBox Example

-Project showing usage of [ObjectBox](http://greenrobot.org/objectbox/).
+Project showing usage of new mobile object database [ObjectBox](http://greenrobot.org/objectbox/).

 Application receives push notifications and shows them on list.
 Notifications can be:
 - removed